codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-and-push-an-image.md

 If you don't already have a Codefresh account, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/).

-## Building a Docker image and pushing it to the default registry
+## Building a Docker image

-On your Codefresh account you can setup [a default Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#the-default-registry).
-The nice thing about this registry is that it is fully automated.
-All successful pipelines in Codefresh automatically push to that registry without any other configuration.

-So in the most simple case, you only need a [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) and  Codefresh will automatically push the image for you!
+In the most simple case, you only need a [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) to build the image.

-Here is the full pipeline:
+Here is the most basic pipeline that clones a repo and builds an image:

 `codefresh.yml`
 {% highlight yaml %}